graemefoster/QuickStart/readme.md

 Most starter templates focus on the infrastructure.
 But few stitch everything together and put a bow around it.

 QuickStart tries to do that for a simple scenario: A sample Azure Web-Application with an Api / Database, using OIDC / OAUTH, and scopes and roles.
-The aim is to not create the resources, but wire them up securely, and provide sample blue / greeen deployment pipelines against a variety of CI / CD systems.
+The aim is to not just create the resources, but wire them up securely, and provide sample blue / greeen deployment pipelines against a variety of CI / CD systems.

 # Supported CI / CD platforms
 | CI / CD | Status|